 MUST verify SSL certificate validity

-SHOULD follow OWASP Web Application Security Testing guidelines (WSTG)
+SHOULD follow the OWASP Web Security Testing Guide (WSTG) v4.2

-Confirms wallet ownership and assesses on-chain risk profile.
+Confirms wallet ownership and assesses on-chain risk profile using resolved metadata.

 MUST check against threat intelligence databases